alanhfsilva/alanhfsilva/README.md

 - 👋 Hi, I’m @alanhfsilva
-- 👀 I’m interested in coding, coding and coding
+- 👀 I’m interested in new techs and coding
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning Golang and Kubernets
 - 📫 How to reach me ... send me a message in https://www.linkedin.com/in/alanhfsilva/

 <!---